mjaniszew/esp32-thermal-camera/README.md

 - Add `src/secrets.h` file with your WiFi credentials
 - Bu default Web interface is served on `192.168.4.1` when connected to ESP32 AP.
 You can change this in `src/main.cpp`
 - Web client with dummy data server can be found in `./web-client` folder
-- After modifying client in `./web-client/index.html`, it's required to move it's code and html (full or minimized) into `main.cpp` to be served.
-There's build taks which will minimize it for production
+- After modifying client in `./web-client/src/index.html`, it's required to move its code and html (full or minimized) into `main.cpp` to be served on project build.
+There's build task which will minimize it for production
 - Compile for ESP32 Dev Kit board, even if other ESP32 with WiFi is being used for final device